Flotomate/product_docs/source/asset-management/asset-discovery/flotomate-discovery-agent.rst

 Uninstalling (Windows) the Discovery Agent Application
 ------------------------------------------------------

-1. Go to the directory where Agent.exe file is situated.
+1. Go to the directory where agent.msi file is situated.

-2. Run the Agent.exe file.
+2. Run the agent.msi file.

 3. Given that you have already installed the Agent Application, the Agent Setup Wizard leads you to the Modify, Repair, and Remove